 7.7.1 AC Circuits on an offshore platform

-7.7.1.1 in the case of offshore power park module only connections, and where the offshore grid entry point capacity is 90MW or more, following a planned outage or a fault outage of a single AC offshore transformer circuit on the offshore platform, the loss of power infeed shall not exceed the smaller of either:
+7.7.1.1 in the case of offshore power park module only connections, and where the offshore grid entry point capacity is 90 MW or more, following a planned outage or a fault outage of a single AC offshore transformer circuit on the offshore platform, the loss of power infeed shall not exceed the smaller of either:

 50% of the offshore grid entry point capacity; or

 the full normal infeed loss risk.

-7.7.1.2 in the case of gas turbine only connections, and where the offshore grid entry point capacity is 90MW or more, following a planned outage or a fault outage of a single AC offshore transmission circuit on the offshore platform, there shall be no loss of power infeed;
+7.7.1.2 in the case of gas turbine only connections, and where the offshore grid entry point capacity is 90 MW or more, following a planned outage or a fault outage of a single AC offshore transmission circuit on the offshore platform, there shall be no loss of power infeed;

 7.7.1.3 following a fault outage of a single AC offshore transmission circuit on the offshore platform, during a planned outage of another AC offshore transmission circuit on the offshore platform, the further loss of power infeed shall not exceed the infrequent infeed loss risk.